CrageJ/CompetitiveProgramming/README.md

-# CRAGEJ's LEETCODE SOLUTIONS
+# CRAGEJ's COMPETITIVE PROGRAMMING SOLUTIONS

-Contains solutions written by me, predominantly in C++.
+Contains solutions written by me, predominantly in C++ and python.

 Using VSCode extension LeetCode: LeetCode.vscode-leetcode